g2384/Life-In-The-UK/Facts.md

 Throughout the 1990s, Britain played a leading role in coalition forces involved in the liberation of Kuwait, following the Iraqi invasion in 1990, and the conflict in the former Republic of Yugoslavia.

 In the Middle Ages, **Knights**, who were usually **smaller landowners**, and **wealthy people** from towns and cities were elected to sit in the **House of Commons**.

-During the Middle Ages, England was an important trading nation and people came to England from abroad to trade and also to work.
-Many had special skills:
-- weavers from France,
-- engineers from Germany,
-- glass manufacturers from Italy
-- and canal builders from Holland.

-The Parliament developed in Scotland in the Middle Ages had three Houses, called **Estates**:
-- the lords,
-- the commons
-- and the clergy.

 The Middle Ages (or the medieval period) was a time of almost **constant war**.